 In 1970, as the Howdy Doody nostalgia craze was beginning, Buffalo Bob Smith asked his friend, the old puppeteer, if he could borrow his old friend Howdy.
 Rufus agreed, but it was with an understanding.

-The Story’s Not Over Yet
+The Story’s Still Not Finished

 With my next post, I’ll bring together the NBC Agreement and the Rufus and Buffalo Bob’s understanding, and tell how they impacted Howdy Doody’s journey to Detroit.